OMandila/cuddly-chainsaw/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
-name: User Story Template
+name: User Story
-about: Custom template for project User Stories
+about: This is the default user story template
-title: ''
+title: 'USER STORY: <TITLE>'
 labels: ''
 assignees: ''